-NOTE: These guidelines are retrieved from the Higher Education Commission (HEC), Pakistan manual for “Ethical Guidelines for Journals”, which has been prepared by Dr. Rukhsana Kausar, Director of Institute of Applied and Clinical Psychology, University of the Punjab, Lahore.
+NOTE: These guidelines are retrieved from the Higher Education Commission (HEC), Pakistan manual for “Ethical Guidelines for Journals”, prepared by Dr. Rukhsana Kausar, Director of the Institute of Applied and Clinical Psychology, University of the Punjab, Lahore.

 Journal of Religious and Social Studies-JRSS follows the HEC Guidelines in true letter and spirit, and the following Ethical & Publication Guidelines are obligatory for all reviewer(s).

 - Inform the Editor, if they do not have the subject expertise required to carry out the review and s/he should inform the Editor immediately after receiving a request.

 - Be responsible to act promptly and submit a review report on time.

 - Immediately inform the Editor of any possible delays and suggest another date of submission for a review report, and

 - Not unnecessarily delay the review process, either by prolonged delay in submission of their review or by requesting unnecessary additional data/information from the Editor or author(s).